MicroEJ/docs/SDK6UserGuide/selectKernel.rst

 Kernel project inside a multi-project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the Kernel project is in the same multi-project than the component which needs it (an Application for example),
+When the Kernel project is in the same multi-project as the component that depends on it (an Application for example),
 the Kernel project should be declared as a project dependency.

 For example if the multi-project contains an Application subproject named ``my-app`` and a Kernel subproject called ``my-kernel``,